allisonhorst/palmerpenguins/README.md

 - **penguins_lter.csv**: Original combined data for 3 penguin species (aggregated from individual links below)

-See below for links and citations to original data.
+See below for links and citations to original data and metadata.

 ## Example graphs using the data: